 A French-born midfielder who chose to represent Poland, becoming a creative engine for the national team during a transformative era.

-Ludovic Obraniak's career is a story of dual identity and tactical intelligence.
-Born in the Parisian suburb of Longjumeau, he rose through the French football system before making a pivotal choice to play for Poland, the homeland of his grandfather.
-This decision defined his legacy, as he became a key figure in the Polish national team's midfield in the late 2000s and early 2010s.
-Known for his precise left foot and set-piece delivery, Obraniak's club journey took him from Lille in France, where he won a domestic double, to stints in Germany, Turkey, and China.
-His playing style blended French technical flair with a Polish competitive grit, making him a unique and sometimes understated architect on the pitch.
+Ludovic Obraniak won a domestic double with Lille in 2011.
+Born in the Parisian suburb of Longjumeau, he rose through the French football system before choosing to play for Poland, his grandfather's homeland.
+A precise left foot and expert set-piece delivery defined his midfield play for the Polish national team in the late 2000s and early 2010s.
+His club journey took him from Lille to stints in Germany, Turkey, and China.
+French technical flair blended with Polish competitive grit made him a unique, often understated architect on the pitch.
 After retiring, he transitioned into coaching, aiming to impart his multinational football education to a new generation.

 1981–1996